lblain622/jabref/courseProjectDocs/security-testing/security-testing.md

 ./gradlew snyk-test
 ```

-Most tools has issues working with Gradle submodules in the project,bu through some trial and error synk seems to work.
+Most tools have issues working with Gradle submodules in the project, but through some trial and error synk seems to work.
+The arguments to have it scan further subprojects seem not to work,so mainly initial folders were scanned to find vulnerabilities
 ### Group Contributions

 | Member | Task                               | Notes                                                         |